-- Wizards of the Coast's old The Primal Order RPG supplement suggested the possibility of a divine economy running on primal base — the less temporary form of divine power.
+- Wizards of the Coast's The Primal Order RPG supplement suggests the possibility of a divine economy running on "primal base", a persistent form of divine power.

 - Exalted has one of the most basic versions of this — employees of Yu-Shan are paid in ambrosia.
-That is, little coins of the most delicious food ever.
+That is, little coins of Impossibly Delicious Food.
 It's mentioned that a common problem amongst new bureaucrats is the literal consumption of their entire operating budget.
 In addition, ambrosia can be transformed into...well, pretty much anything, really.
 This is generally the use toward which it is expected to be put—why eat it when a single coin could give you more resources than the mayor of a small city?

-- In a similar way, though more developed, Atlas Games' Ars Magica has Vis, again a form of solidified "magic power".
-The vis (latin for power) is essential to cast powerful ritual spells, healing wounds and making spells permanent .
-Control and trade of vis is the basis of the economics of magic covenants.
-It's exchanged for favors, support, access to libraries and in places where it's scarce - such as the Roman Tribunal - for enormous amounts of money.
+- Atlas Games' Ars Magica, a spiritual predecessor to Mage: The Awakening, also has solidified magic power in the form of Vis.
+Since it's essential in powerful ritual spells and magic item creation, control and trade of Vis is the basis of the economics of magic covenants.
+It's exchanged for favors, support, access to libraries and in places where it's scarce — such as the Roman Tribunal — for enormous amounts of money.
 The vis "tainted" by the power of the Techniques (magic language "verbs") is much more valuable than that which is linked with Forms (names).

-- The Mystara boxed set on Glantri introduced a currency, used among that nation's wizardly elite, consisting of coins imbued with magical energy.
-The holders of such coins could power spells with that energy, allowing them to use more spells per day than would otherwise be possible.
+- The wizard elite of Glantri use a currency consisting of coins imbued with magical energy.
+The holders of such coins can power spells with that energy, allowing them to use more spells per day than would otherwise be possible.

-- In Bruce Heard's Voyages Of The Princess Ark article on Limbo, the Mystara-cosmology's realm of the dead, souls there could use their own residual life force as currency.
+- In Bruce Heard's Voyages Of The Princess Ark article on Limbo, souls there can use their own residual life force as currency.

 - Startopia not only has energy as currency, but uses power, which power boosters, convert the energy (currency) into power for buildings, not enough power and buildings shut down, too much energy being used for power and you go bankrupt AND buildings shut down.